vishal-vaghasiya/interview-questions-ios/Swift.md

 ## 75. What is TestFlight?

 ### Answer:
-TestFlight is Apple’s official tool
-for beta testing iOS apps.
+TestFlight is Apple’s official tool for beta testing iOS apps.

 Developers can invite testers
-before releasing app to App Store.
+before releasing the app to the App Store.

 ### Easy Remember:
 TestFlight = Beta testing platform.